concordion/concordion/README-DEVELOPERS.txt

 Building
 --------
-This has been tested using Gradle 1.5.
+This requires Gradle 1.5 or later.

 Useful tasks include: